University of California, Berkeley 517 Soda Hall

-I am a year PhD student in Computer Science at UC Berkeley, jointly advised by Michael I. Jordan and Ben Recht.
-Interested in the relationship between machine learning, statistics and optimization, I am currently thinking about statistical methods for working with rankings.
+I am a year PhD student in Computer Science at UC Berkeley, jointly advised by Michael I. Jordan and Benjamin Recht.
+Interested in the relationship between machine learning, statistics, and optimization, I am currently thinking about the sample complexity of reinforcement learning and control theory problems.

 Before moving to Berkeley, I graduated with a bachelor's degree in Mathematics from Princeton University, where I was advised by Sébastien Bubeck.